mlibrary/about-leverpress/src/content/about.md

 <h2 id="commitments">Our Commitments</h2>

-**_Alignment with mission and ethos of liberal arts colleges_**.
+_**Alignment with mission and ethos of liberal arts colleges**_.
 Like the colleges supporting our mission, we welcome works exploring intellectual connections across academic disciplines and divisions.
-Lever Press also champions works whose methods and modalities reach beyond the standard 100,000-word monograph.
+Lever Press also champions works whose methods and modalities reach beyond the standard monograph.
 Inspired by the close collaborations between faculty and undergraduate students at liberal arts colleges, we seek path-breaking ideas communicated with clarity and creativity—publications that “teach what they know.”

-**_Platinum Open Access_**.
+_**Platinum Open Access**_.
 Lever Press is a fully open access press: all works will be freely available to readers on the web immediately upon publication.
 Uniquely, Lever Press is committed to what we’re calling “Platinum OA,” in which all the costs of acquiring, editing, developing, and producing the work are borne collectively by our supporting institutions—not by individual authors or their sponsoring departments or institutions.
-Platinum OA means the Lever Press can consider works with regard to scholarly merit only.
-But because we take on all the costs of producing the work we select, Platinum OA means one thing  more: that the work we produce is of the highest quality, and has been selected exactly because it is worth investing in.
+Platinum OA means Lever Press can consider works with regard to scholarly merit only.
+Because we take on all the costs of producing the work we select, Platinum OA means one thing  more: that the work we produce is of the highest quality, and has been selected exactly because it is worth the investment.

-**_Digitally native_**.
+_**Born digital**_.
 While Lever Press titles will appear in print form wherever possible, we approach publishing as a digital-first endeavor.
 Unconstrained by legacy publishing processes and leveraging the opportunities for reuse facilitated by an open-access business model, Lever Press will welcome projects of digital scholarship not well served by scholarly conventions limited to print-only outcomes.
 We’ll work in partnership with an emerging community of scholars in the digital humanities who are linking together narrative analysis and datasets from a variety of disciplinary perspectives and using new tools for visualization and reader engagement.

+<h2 id="peerreview">Peer Review</h2>

+Lever Press is committed to the highest standards of peer review in evaluating the work it considers for publication and to communicating the nature of review to readers in a transparent fashion.
+As a process of independent and informed evaluation of both argument and originality of scholarly work, peer review is the principal means by which Lever assures the quality and merit of the work it publishes.
+Please see our [Peer Review Commitments and Guidelines page](https://leverpress.org/peerreview) for more details.

 <h2 id="institutions">Our Supporting Institutions</h2>